ashishverma03/Diverse-Visual-Scanpath/README.md

 # DiViScan
-## The code will be released soon.
+## The codes will be released soon.